Rosenberg self-esteem scale

-The Rosenberg self-esteem scale (RSES), developed by the sociologist Morris Rosenberg, is a self-esteem measure widely used in social-science research.
-It uses a scale of 0–30 where a score less than 15 may indicate a problematic low self esteem.
+The Rosenberg self-esteem scale (RSES), developed by the sociologist Morris Rosenberg, is a self-esteem measure widely used in social science research.
+It uses a scale of 0–30, where a score less than 15 may indicate problematic low self-esteem.
+Although the instrument was developed for use with adolescents, it has been widely used in research on adults.

 The RSES is designed similar to the social-survey questionnaires.
 Five of the items have positively worded statements and five have negatively worded ones.
 The scale measures global self-worth by measuring both positive and negative feelings about the self.
 The original sample for which the scale was developed consisted of 5,024 high-school juniors and seniors from 10 randomly selected schools in New York State.
 The Rosenberg self-esteem scale is considered a reliable and valid quantitative tool for self-esteem assessment.

 The RSES has been translated and adapted to various languages, such as Persian, French, Chinese, Italian, German, Portuguese, and Spanish.
 The scale is extensively used in cross-cultural studies in up to 53 different nations.